(Your Citizenship is in Heaven Above)

 This Kingdom is also referred to as Mount Zion, the holy mountain of the Lord, which will be set up in “the last days” (which is this church age and this age of grace under Christ in which we now live) and which grows to fill the whole earth:

-The Kingdom grows as we press forward in confidence, boldness and perseverance continuing to share the gospel “message of truth” with those who are lost.
-Know without any doubt whatsoever that the kingdom of our Lord and Savior is advancing every single day, and nothing whatsoever under the sun, on earth, under the earth, in the heavens, nor the schemes of man or Satan can stop it.
+The Kingdom grows as we press forward in confidence, boldness, and perseverance, continuing to share the gospel “message of truth” with those who are lost.
+Know without any doubt that the Kingdom of our Lord and Savior is advancing every single day, and nothing whatsoever under the sun, on Earth, under the earth, in the heavens, nor the schemes of man or Satan can stop it.
 Victory has already been assured (past tense).

 Note: This by no means indicates that there will be widespread “peace on earth” before Christ returns, a so-called “golden age” of Christianity – that is still yet another false teaching of the “wolves” called “dispensational postmillennialism.”